BJP has created an artificial majority in Goa says Congress

 New Delhi, Mar 19: The Congress accused the BJP of creating an "artificial majority" in Goa at the directions of the Centre, and urged Governor Mridula Sinha to invite the opposition party to form a government as it was the single largest party.

-The coastal state is in a politically fluid situation after the death of BJP Chief Minister Manohar Parrikar Sunday.
+The coastal state is in a politically fluid situation after the death of BJP Chief Minister Manohar Parrikar on Sunday.
 While the Congress has staked claim to form the next government, the BJP is also meeting its allies to decide on Parrikar's successor.

 Senior Congress leader Ghulam Nabi Azad said in New Delhi, "I will like to attract the attention of whole country as well as the media that democracy should be established (in Goa).
 And governors, who sit on the position of a judge, should take correct decision.